ElijahChileshe/MediView-A-Lightweight-Medical-Imaging-Viewer/README.md

-# MediView - DICOM Viewer
+# MedInsight - DICOM Viewer

-MediView is a lightweight web application for viewing medical DICOM images.
+MedInsight is a lightweight web application for viewing medical DICOM images.
 It allows users to upload `.dcm` files, view them in a web-based viewer, and display key patient metadata extracted from the image.

 ---